 Please consult with the studio if you are unsure about lesson length.
 Here is a general guide:

 Do we need a piano to get started?
-What other materials are required?
+Which other materials are required?

-Students must have a piano or equivalent keyboard available to practice on daily.
-It should be located in a quiet room away from distractions and interruptions.
+Yes, students need a piano or an 88-key fully-weighted touch sensitive keyboard available for daily practice.
+The instrument should ideally be located in a quiet room away from distractions and interruptions.

 A piano must be tuned and maintained regularly.

-A metronome (or an app with a metronome feature) is also required.
+A metronome (or an app with a metronome feature) is also encouraged.

-Piano books are usually picked up by students (in consultation with your teacher) from local music stores Long and McQuade and Tapestry Music.
+Piano books are usually picked up by students (in consultation with your teacher) from local music stores Long and McQuade or Tapestry Music.
 Books can also be ordered online from the RCM Shop.
 Sheet music can be downloaded from SheetMusicPlus.
-Book costs can be approximately $50-100 per year, depending on student level.

 Online Lessons.
 All students are required to have access to equipment that would enable them to have their lessons online and must be prepared to transition to online lesson at any time if the need arises.
 We use FaceTime (preferred) and Zoom.
 Students always have the option of switching to an online lesson.